Yarn fibres and their properties

 • Accessories

 Good to know: Wool is one of the most beginner-friendly fibres because its elasticity makes it forgiving to work with.
-It also tends to hold its shape well in both knitted and crocheted projects.
+It also holds its shape well in both knitted and crocheted projects.

 Merino wool comes from Merino sheep and is one of the most popular fibres for both knitting and crochet.